Pumpkin Madeleines

 Ingredients

-- 1/2 stick unsalted butter, plus a little more for brushing on pans.
+• 1/2 cup of unsalted butter, plus a little more for brushing on pans (or use a non-stick spray which I think always works better)

 Instructions

-- Melt butter in a small heavy saucepan on very low heat.
-It will take about 5-6 minutes for the butter to begin to brown.
+1. Melt butter in a small heavy saucepan on very low heat.
+It will take about 5-6 minutes for the butter to begin to browm.
 Once it starts to take on a golden color, watch it closely so it does not burn.
 Remove from the heat and allow to cool a bit.
-You’ll need a little of the butter to prepare the pan so the cakes do not stick.
+You’ll need a little bit of extra butter to prepare the pan so the cakes do not stick.

-- In a medium bowl, sift the flour, baking powder, salt, and spices.
-Set aside.
+2. In a medium bowl, sift the flour, baking powder, salt, and spices and set aside.

-- Allow pan to cool for a few minutes before turning the pan over onto the wire rack releasing each little cake.
-Dust each with a little confectioners sugar and enjoy while warm!
+9. Allow pan to cool for a few minutes before turning the pan over onto the wire rack releasing each little cake.
+Dust each with a little confectioners sugar or drizzle with brown butter glaze and enjoy while warm!

 Notes